Afnan-Aldhahri/Erlang/Recources/Concurrent Programming.md

 ##Concurrent Programming

-One of main reasons that make Erlang a very powerful programming language is its support or Concurrency.
+One of main reasons that make Erlang a very powerful programming language is its support for **Concurrency**.

-Each concurrent activity in Erlang is called a process.
+Each concurrent activity in Erlang is called a **process**.

 Each Erlang process executes in its own memory space and owns its own heap and stack instead of using threads that share memory.

-Processes communicate with each other via message passing.
+Processes communicate with each other via **message passing**.

-Note : message can be any kind of Erlang data type.
+*Note :* message can be any kind of Erlang data type.

-Message passing is asynchronous, so once a message is sent, the process is not blocked . it can continue processing.
+Message passing is **asynchronous**, so once a message is sent, the process is not blocked . it can continue processing.

 What makes the concurrency more powerful is that :

-Messages are retrieved from the process mailbox selectively.
+Messages are retrieved from the process mailbox **selectively**.

 It is not obligatory to process messages in the order they are came to the mailbox.